Israeli – Palestinian Conflict

 The Balfour Declaration, issued in 1917, expressed the official support of the British Government for the establishment of a "national home for the Jewish people" in the territory of Palestine.
 Although not the only factor, it had a significant impact on the eventual establishment of Israel in 1948 and continues to divide the region despite numerous peace negotiations.

-British Palestine
+Mandatory Palestine

-Following the fall of the Ottoman Empire, the League of Nations granted Britain the authority to administer the territory of Palestine, including modern-day Israel, the West Bank and the Gaza Strip which was known as the Mandatory Palestine (British Palestine, 1920 to 1948).
+Following the fall of the Ottoman Empire, the League of Nations granted Britain the authority to administer the territory of Palestine, including modern-day Israel, the West Bank and the Gaza Strip which was known as the Mandatory Palestine (also called British Palestine, 1920 to 1948).
 The purpose of the Mandate was to prepare the region for self-governance by granting the Britain administrative authority over the region.
 In 1923, Britain dropped Transjordan (now Jordan) from the Mandate and made it semi-autonomous under Emir Abdullah I. It was granted independence in 1946.

-During the period of British Palestine, the majority of the population of Palestine adhered to Islam.
+During the period of Mandatory Palestine, the majority of the population of Palestine adhered to Islam.
 At the same time, the Balfour Declaration was a significant political endorsement for the Zionist movement, which sought to establish a Jewish homeland, resulting in a significant increase in Jewish immigration to the region.
 The surge in Jewish immigration led to heightened tensions and clashes between Jewish immigrants and Arab communities.

 Peel Commission